Antoine Saint-John

-Antoine Saint-John (11 August 1940) (a.k.a.
-Domingo Antoine, Jean-Michel Antoine, Antoine Michel) is a French actor.
+Antoine Saint-John (11 August 1940 – July 2, 1990) (a.k.a.
+Domingo Antoine, Jean-Michel Antoine, Antoine Michel) was a French actor.

 Born in Avignon, France, he found work as a stage actor until the early 1970s, when he began working on films.
 His most famous role was in Spaghetti Westerns A Fistful of Dynamite (1971), where he played a German colonel.
 He also appeared in John Milius's historical epic The Wind and the Lion (1975), and My Name is Nobody (1973).
 He was also the zombified artist Schweick in Lucio Fulci's cult horror film The Beyond (1981).
 He spoke fluent English and German.